Incoming Erasmus+ students are welcome at the University of Ioannina, under the framework of Erasmus+ signed inter-institutional agreements.

 The Accommodation Office will make every effort to accommodate Erasmus Students in Student Residence Halls (rooms with en suite bathroom facilities).

-Applications are accepted and processed on a first-come first-served basis (according the official nomination date by the home institution),
+Due to capacity constraints, applications are accepted and processed on a first-come first-served basis (according the official nomination date by the home institution),

 until a maximum number of approx. 40 rooms per academic year is reached.